Tozzettini/RandomWordGeneratorApp/README.md

-# randomwordgenerator
+# Randomwordgenerator

-A new Flutter project.

-This project is a starting point for a Flutter application, working on multiple devises this project is a simple word generator capable of generating compound words and storing them in a "favorite page" when liked.
+The app functions as a straightforward word generator, capable of creating compound words.
+Additionally, users can save their favorite words to a dedicated "favorites page" for future reference.